DesislavaAndreeva/echo_protocol/README.md

 ```

 TCP is a connection-oriented protocol, which means a connection is established and maintained until the application programs at each end have finished exchanging messages.
-When starting the echo service you can explicitly set the number of connections the tcp server can maintain.
+When starting the echo service you can explicitly set the number of connections the tcp server can maintain by <tcp-max-connections>.
 UDP is a connectionless protocol and no connection needs to be established between the source and destination before transmiting data.

 Example way to check if the server is listening: